 If a wrongful death claim is considered a derivative action, which means it arises from a personal injury action, the claimant may be able to file their action outside the statute of limitations.
 They may do this if they had no wrongful death claim while during a personal injury lawsuit, but they later discover they have reason to believe their loved one’s death was wrongful.

 In some states, product liability cases involving wrongful deaths are subjected to unique limitations periods.
 These periods usually start at the time of the deceased individual’s death, even if their loved ones had no reason to suspect a wrongful death.
-Loved ones of a deceased person should consult a wrongful death law firm Newport Beach if they believe a defective product is responsible for the death.
+Loved ones of a deceased person should consult a wrongful death suit law firm in Newport Beach if they believe a defective product is responsible for the death.